DN-debug/peux-os-sitebuild/src/pages/blog/nautilus.md

 date: '2021-02-11'
 template: post
 thumb_image: images/2021-02-11-223005_1920x1080_scrot.png
+excerpt: >-
-excerpt: Why is Gnome-Files kept as the default file-manager of Peux OS?
-Read
+  Why is Gnome-Files kept as the default file-manager of Peux OS?
+Read to know more
 ---
 #### Gnome-FIles on XFCE?
 What type of madness is this?